 We are on a journey, going home.
-We must search for truth, make our works worthy of it, and seek the companionship of the Holy Ghost to guide this journey.
+We must search for truth and seek the companionship of the Holy Ghost to guide this journey.

 Sometimes we get lost on the path to eternal life.
 Loving the Lord enough to keep His commandments will help keep us on track to return to Him.

-Because of the resurrection of Jesus Christ, we know that there is life after death.
-Our loved ones who pass on are never far from us.
-Families are eternal.
+Because of the Resurrection of Christ, we know that there is life after death.
+Families are eternal, and our departed loved ones are not far.